 The implementing Zoning By-law shall place lands within the Prestige Industrial designation within a Prestige Industrial Zone, lands within the Gateway Area designation within a gateway zone and lands within the Greenlands, Major Parks and Open Space Area and Private Open Space Area designations within an appropriate Environmental or Open Space Zone.
 The boundaries of the Greenlands designation are delineated in a conceptual manner on Schedule A8 to this Plan.
 The extent and exact location of the boundaries shall be delineated by the appropriate Conservation Authority and Provincial agencies, and will not require an amendment to this Plan.
-The implementing Zoning By-law shall also contain specific setbacks for lot lines, buildings, structures, parking areas and other similar facilities from the Greenlands designation to the extent and severity of the natural environmental features and ecological functions of the area.
-This general setback will be evaluated for specific development applications by the Town and the Region of Halton in consultation with the appropriate Setback required to protect the area from the impacts of construction.
+The implementing Zoning By-law shall also contain specific setbacks for lot lines, buildings, structures, parking areas and other similar facilities from the Greenlands designation in relation to the extent and severity of the natural environmental features and ecological functions of the area.
+This general setback will be evaluated for specific development applications by the Town and the Region of Halton in consultation with the appropriate Conservation Authority, and as established in the Zoning By-law, to provide the appropriate setback required to protect the area from the impacts of construction.
 A greater setback may be required to reflect specific circumstances.